It may be one of the most innovative Disney Parks ever built, but what does Disney’s Epcot stand for?

 Walt Disney’s Epcot Idea

-This is the video which shows Walt Disney talking about The Florida Project and announcing his vision for Epcot.
+This is the video that shows Walt Disney talking about The Florida Project and announcing his vision for Epcot.

 This video really is worth watching to see Walt Disney’s original idea for Epcot.